Botopass

 Botopass (Korean: 보토패스; Born to be Passion) was a South Korean girl group formed by WKS ENE and JMG in 2020.
 The group debuted on August 26, 2020, with Flamingo.
 The group consisted of 8 members: Mihee, Jiwon, Cui Xiang, Seoyoon, Ria, Harin, Shiho and Ahyoon.
 The group officially disbanded on August 25, 2022, without two years of activity.

 History

 2020-2022: Bullying controversy, Debut with Flamingo and disbandment

 Prior to debuting in Botopass, Cui Xiang, Seoyoon and Jiwon were members of WKS ENE's previous girl group ILuv.
-The group was originally scheduled to debut in early August, however it was postponed due to a former ILuv and K-pop idol Minah, accusing fellow ILuv members of bullying her.
+The group was originally scheduled to debut in early August, however it was postponed due to a former ILuv member, Minah, accusing fellow members of bullying her.
 As a result of this, people began to demand that the three ILuv members be removed from the line-up.
 The group debuted on August 26, with the single album, Flamingo, and the full original line-up.

 In September 2021, Mihee was confirmed to be a participant in the MBC survival show My Teenage Girl and temporarily went on hiatus from the group.

-On August 25, 2022, The group officially disbanded, 2 years after their official debut.
+On August 25, 2022, the group officially disbanded, 2 years after their official debut.